40 Foods That Jumpstart Weight Loss

-Beans can help boost feelings of fullness and manage blood sugar levels, making them an excellent ally in your weight loss battle.
+Beans are a great weight loss food that can help boost feelings of fullness and manage blood sugar levels, making them an excellent ally in your weight loss battle.
 In fact, a recent study published in The American Journal of Clinical Nutrition found eating one serving a day of beans, peas, chickpeas or lentils could contribute to modest weight loss.
 And if you need another reason to bulk up on beans, remember that the fiber and protein-rich legumes are other excellent sources of genistein—the same compound found in peanuts and lentils that aids weight loss.

 Calcium and vitamin C team up well to boost metabolism, and broccoli is just one of several healthy foods that contain both nutrients.
-What sets broccoli apart from the others, however, is that the green veggie also contains kind of fiber that’s been shown to increase the digestion, absorption and storage of food, also known as the thermic effect of food or TEF.
-A revved up metabolism combined with an increased TEF is a match made in weight loss heaven!
+What sets broccoli apart from the others, however, is that the green veggie also contains kind of fiber that's been shown to increase the digestion, absorption and storage of food, also known as the thermic effect of food or TEF.
+Combine a revved up metabolism with an increased TEF and you get a match made in weight loss heaven!

 When it comes to condiments, mustard is about as healthy and low cal as it gets, and the pungent yellow stuff that contains about 5 calories per teaspoon has also been found to stimulate weight loss.
 Scientists at England's Oxford Polytechnic Institute found that eating just one teaspoon of mustard can boost the metabolism by up to 25 percent for several hours after it's been consumed.
 Researchers attribute this to capsaicin and allyl isothiocyanates, phytochemicals that give the mustard its characteristic flavor.
 So instead of reaching for the sickeningly sweet ketchup, make sure you have mustard on hand at your next BBQ.